F1-SQL/sequel-formula-web/versioned_docs/version-1.0.0/about/database-creation.md

 title: How it is Made
 ---

-Sequel Formula is made using freely available Formula One data provided by the [Ergast](http://ergast.com/mrd) API, the service provides the files in a CSV format which is downloaded and processed by our build routine.
+F1 SQL is made using freely available Formula One data provided by the [Ergast](http://ergast.com/mrd) API, the service provides the files in a CSV format which is downloaded and processed by our build routine.

 To do this we download the latest copy of the zip file from the [Ergast](http://ergast.com/mrd) website using PowerShell, the process it using the following steps